kelvinlegolas3/deviance-raft/README.md

 - _"Parked the Raft in an Island"_

 ## Reminders
-Make sure that you're always pulling the changes on this repository before hosting and making any necessary changes.
+Make sure that you're always pulling the changes of this repository before hosting and making any necessary changes.

 -- Kevin A.